 Gary: Education and skills is a big one.
-HMRC Making Tax Digital, modern cloud tools and security means a huge confluence of new things SMES will go to for guidance.
+HMRC Making Tax Digital, modern cloud tools and security means a huge confluence of new things SMEs will go to for guidance.
 Accountants will be thinking about how to help and advise SMEs and make money out of that.
 Traditional accountancy is expanding to encompass data compliance, advisory, skills and education making people up to speed, hiring.
-New skills in to firm, is the huge key area.
+New skills into a firm, is the huge key area.
 If you’re not ahead of this in the next 12 months you’re going to be left behind.

 Gilad: I think it’s mindshift of dealing with technical aspect, accounts, tax returns Stating obvious, accountants have to take a strategic role and build more services powered by tech.
 Positioning themselves differently is key.

 Jeremy: People need to build out their interpersonal skills to understand business owners’ problems in order to help them.
 Firms looking to be be successful will look at the the types of markets and clients they want to be dealing with, and then build out their skillsets and capabilities.
 There needs to be planning to get accountants to where they need to be to deliver business advisory, and there needs to be incentives for the innovators within firms who are adopting new ways of working.
 There is a lot of change happening in the UK at the moment (Brexit, etc) and so accountants who want to be successful in 2018 need to help clients pressure test their business models.

 How would you rate the level of service SMEs get from their accountants today?